 Slow cooker pork roast is actually very simple to make as long as you use the right cut of pork and follow a few key steps:

-- How long to cook a pork roast in the slow cooker – 10 hours on low for a 1.5 – 2.5kg / 3 – 5 lb pork roast.
-This will make it fork tender yet still sliceable!
+How long to cook a pork roast in the slow cooker – for pork loin, 4 to 5 hours on low for tender, juicy perfection.
+Pork shoulder needs to be cooked for 10 hours on low for a 1.5 – 2.5kg / 3 – 5 lb pork roast.
+Shoulder is a tougher cut of pork so it requires a longer cook time to break down the fibres and fat.

 SLOW COOKER PORK LOIN SPICE RUB & SAUCE